JamesThanni/JamesThanni/README.md

 ### About Me

-🛠️ I build and design web, desktop and mobile applications
+🛠️ I build websites, desktop and mobile applications!

-⌚ I maintain various hobbies outside of my career, mainly photography, graphics & UX design and keeping up with tech trends!
+📷 I love technology, photography, fitness and design!
+💬 Feel free to reach out if you have any questions!

 ### Career